victor-ojong/victor-ojong/README.md

 Backend  Engineer
 -------------

-I have hands-on exxperience using Javascript, Node js, Nest js and Python programming Languages and frameworks to solve real-world problems across a variety of domains.
+I love writing clean and scalable code code with hands-on experience in multiple programming Languages and frameworks to solve real-world problems across a variety of domains.

 * 🌍  I'm based in Lagos
 * 🖥️  See my portfolio at [Website](https://victor-ojong.github.io/)